Musculoskeletal Service

 At Beacon we aimed to address this by creating the musculoskeletal service.
 This consists of two parts; The First Contact Physiotherapy (FCP) service and the GP with special interest (GPwSI) led intermediate care service.

 The FCP service allows rapid access to experienced Physiotherapists who form part of our Urgent Care Team.
-In the mornings they triage all acute musculoskeletal problems coming through econsult and via the phone while in the afternoons they see those patients who need face-to-face assessment where they can advise them on treatment and direct them to other services.
+In the mornings they triage all acute musculoskeletal problems coming through the online consultation service and via the phone, while in the afternoons they see those patients who need face-to-face assessment where they can advise them on treatment and direct them to other services.

 The GPwSI intermediate care service was set up 6 years ago to act as a ‘halfway’ clinic between Primary Care and Orthopaedics.
 The majority of MSK patients do not need operations.
 Rather they need to see an experienced clinician with access to specialised imaging so a correct diagnosis can be made and evidenced based advice given on the best treatments available.